 - 24. Powerco has adopted, in principle, a pricing strategy that involves transitioning the Western Region to ICP-based pricing and introducing differential time-of-use charging to better reflect the long run marginal cost of network use during the daily peak consumption periods.
 The introduction of these changes is contingent on achieving a penetration of smart meters that exceeds 70% of ICPs. - 25.
 In preparation for these changes Powerco is gathering ICP-based data for the Western Region.
 Two years' worth of comparative ICP and GXP-based data will be required to demonstrate to the Commerce Commission that new ICP-based charges comply with Powerco's regulated price path. - 26.
-Progressive adjustments will also be made to the allocation of non asset-based charges to bring them into closer alignment with the outputs of the cost of supply model.
+Pricing reform is a complicated process with many potential barriers and issues such as navigating the existing DPP and LFC regulations, deployment of smart metering technology, and managing the retailer and consumer engagement.
+These issues and many more need to be understood and appropriately addressed prior to implementation. - 27.
+Figure 3 provides Powerco's initial indicative view of the relevant timings associated with the different elements associated with pricing reform.
+These timings are purely indicative and are subject to change.